List of Horrid Henry episodes: Season 4 (2014–2015)

+In 2013, another 52 episodes of Horrid Henry were commissioned and set to first premiere in late 2014.
+This is also the last season to be on CITV.

 Season 5 (2018–2019)

-In May 2018, a fifth season was commissioned by Novel Entertainment with another 42 episodes, 10 less than the previous 4 series, making it 250.
-Netflix premiered the first 12 episodes on 15 December 2018, then 10 more episodes premiered on 14 January 2019, followed with the rest of the season on 17 May 2019.
+In May 2018, a fifth series was commissioned by Novel Entertainment with another 42 episodes, 10 less than the previous 4 series, making it 250.
+Netflix premiered the first 12 episodes on 15 December 2018, then 10 more episodes premiered on 14 January 2019, followed with the rest of the series on 17 May 2019.
 A screening of 3 new episodes was hosted by Dick and Dom in a BAFTA Kids preview at the Princess Anne Royal Theatre, London on 17 November 2018.
 Another screening of 3 new episodes took place in a BFI Funday TV Preview on 17 February 2019.

-Specials (2019-2023)
+Specials

 In September 2020, it was announced that Novel would be producing new 1-hour specials of Horrid Henry for Netflix, after the successful launch of Horrid Henry's Wild Weekend.
+Plans for two specials titled Horrid Henry Goes Gross Class Zero and Horrid Henry: The Origin Story were once announced to be development on Novel Entertainment's website, but nothing has been said about them since then.